Advances in mosquito dynamics modeling: Numerical tests

 \section{Numerical tests}

-Table \ref{tab:par} gives an estimate value of all parameters used in the model.
-In trial scheme, we aim at recovering 2 parameters: $\theta_1=\epsilon_0$ and $\theta_2=p$.
-We use $H(\xx)=\overline{H}(\xx)=\sum_{i=1}^5\xx_i$, $\Sigma_f=10$ uniformly for all classes.
-We run genetic algorithm as a core program to solve both \eqref{eq:ls2} and \eqref{eq:mle2} with the following computer specification: operating system OSX 10.9.4, processor 2.6 GHz Intel Core i5, RAM 16 GB, programming language Python 2.7.6 64bits with programming environment Spyder 2.2.4 and accuracy 4 digits.
-The corresponding result can be looked up in Table \ref{tab:GA}.
-The role of two important parameters in the model to magnitude of the basic mosquito offspring number is shown in Fig.~\ref{fig:rp}.
+Table \ref{tab:par} gives estimate values of all parameters used in the model.
+In our trial scheme, we aim at recovering 2 parameters: $\theta_1=\epsilon_0$ and $\theta_2=p$.
+We use $H( x)=\overline{H}( x)=\sum_{i\in I_{ x}} x_i$, $\Sigma_f=10$ uniformly for all classes.
+We run the genetic algorithm as a core program to solve both \eqref{eq:lsbb2} and \eqref{eq:mlebb2} with the following computer specification: operating system OSX 10.9.4, processor 2.6 GHz, RAM 16 GB, programming language Python 2.7.6 64bits and accuracy 4 digits.
+The corresponding results can be looked up in Table \ref{tab:GA}.

+The impact of the two important parameters in the model on the magnitude of the basic mosquito offspring number is shown in Fig.~\ref{fig:rp}.
 Concurrently, from Figs.~\ref{fig:u},~\ref{fig:uncont} and~\ref{fig:cont} we show the performance and attainment of optimal control to suppress the size of mosquito population.